-1.10.
-If a holding payment is taken prior to the completion of sign-up, a written holding payment agreement must be issued.
-This agreement should detail the following:

-- The full name, address and contact details of the private hall or provider; - The names of the payees; - The date the payment was made; - The prospective tenancy to which the holding payment relates; - The terms and conditions under which the holding payment is held; and - The conditions under which it will be returned.
+- 1.10.
+If a holding payment is taken prior to the completion of sign-up a written holding payment agreement must be issued.
+This agreement should detail the following: - the full name, address and contact details of the landlord or agent - the names of the payees - the date the payment was made - the prospective tenancy to which the holding payment relates - the terms and conditions under which the holding payment is held - the conditions under which it will be returned

-It must be refundable, minus any reasonable charges for cancellation, which should be made clear in the agreement.
+It must be refundable, minus any reasonable charge cancellation, which should be made clear in the agreement.